 Earlier this week, I made the case that Joe Biden should immediately pick Elizabeth Warren as his running mate.
 The post got quite a response from commenters here and on social media, both positive and negative.
 The critiques deserve answers, which I attempt to provide below.
 But let me first sum up my argument.

 I had been thinking for some time that Warren would be the best choice for Biden’s VP.
-Her policy smarts and determination to rewrite the rules of the market would be a necessary compliment to his more cautious approach, creating a balanced ticket that both younger/left-leaning and older/moderate-leaning Democratic voter can get behind.
+Her policy smarts and determination to rewrite the rules of the market would be a necessary compliment to his more cautious approach, creating a balanced ticket that both younger/left-leaning and older/moderate-leaning Democratic voters can get behind.

 Warren’s impressive Twitter thread from Tuesday convinced me that Biden should do so right away.
 She laid out a series of conditions that should be attached to any industry bailouts Congress is contemplating—from requirements that companies pay employees a minimum wage of $15 an hour to prohibitions on engaging in the kind of stock buybacks that have left corporations bereft of cash and hence needing bailouts in the first place.
 “The moment to impose needed reforms on American industries is precisely when a crisis hits and they’re coming hat in hand to Washington asking for bailouts,” I wrote, adding that if he puts Warren on the ticket right away